ntua-el19128/ivp_cnns_lenet_alexnet_vgg/README.md

-# IVP Lab Project 2 – Comparison of CNN Architectures
+# IVP – Comparison of CNN Architectures

 The project focuses on the comparison of well-known Convolutional Neural Network (CNN) architectures in terms of design and performance.